nhennigan/URL-lookup/README.md

 ## System Requirements

 * golang insalled
-* SQL server running locally
+* mySQL server running locally that you have the credentials to access
 * I am using on a Windows dev env - this code should be compatible across platforms but the execution of the server file may be different depeding on your operating system

 ## Project Design